 |Model||Version||Current Release||Firmware OpenWrt Install||Firmware OpenWrt Upgrade|

 Support for the OXNAS Pogoplugs has been added with OpenWrt 15.05.
 OpenWrt 15.05 and LEDE 17.01 required a u-boot version more capable than the vendor u-boot that comes with the Pogoplug.
-This lead to an installation process that either loaded a suitable u-boot from vendor u-boot (a “2nd stage u-boot”) or outright replaced the vendor u-boot (which is rather dangerous).
+This required a rather convoluted installation process, resulting in either loading a suitably capable u-boot from the less capable vendor u-boot (a “2nd stage u-boot”) or outright replacing the vendor u-boot (which is rather dangerous).

-However, in versions 18.06.0 through 18.06.2, a bug caused the pre-compiled “official” images not to write a kernel to the flash, resulting in an unbootable Pogoplug even if you followed the correct install process.
-The pre-built OpenWrt 18.06.0 to 18.06.2 images are broken and can not be used.
+In versions 18.06.0 through 18.06.2, pre-compiled “official” images did not contain a kernel image, resulting in an unbootable Pogoplug even if you followed the correct install process.
+Pre-built OpenWrt 18.06.0 to 18.06.2 images are broken and can not be used.
 This bug has been fixed in OpenWrt 18.06.3 and later.